rosulek/gmail-tickler/README.md

 Get email threads out of your inbox until a time+date that you specify.

-The name "tickler" comes from "Getting Things Done" (GTD) terminology.
+The name "Tickler" comes from "Getting Things Done" (GTD) terminology.
 A **tickler** is a collection of items that require action at some time in the future.
 The act of defering an email until a later time is called "tickling" the email.

 ## How To Use It